gini/gini-mobile-android/capture-sdk/sdk/src/doc/source/features.rst

 Only QR Code Scanning
 ----------------

-The app supports QR code only scanning.
+The app supports QR code only scanning mode.
 To enable this feature simply pass ``true`` to ``GiniCapture.Builder.setOnlyQRCodeScanning``.
-When enabled this feature removes all UI elements related to taking picture from the Camera screen and leaves only QR code related UI elements.
+Enabling this feature removes all UI elements related to taking pictures from the Camera screen and leaves only QR code-related UI elements.

 .. note::